dotsnav/dotsnav/README.md

 ![](https://github.com/bassmit/images/blob/master/DotsNav/image13.png?raw=true)

 ## Getting Started with DOTS
-### Creating entities
+### Conversion
-The easiest way to get started with DOTS is to do all of the above, but instead use “Convert and Destroy”.
+When using monobehaviour conversion use “Convert and Destroy”.

 ![](https://github.com/bassmit/images/blob/master/DotsNav/image14.png?raw=true)

-This creates appropriate entities and components.
 Note that you can use the DOTS Editor to inspect these and entities in the sample scenes to get a better understanding of the components involved.

+### API
+All public APIs expose read-only operations.
+Write operations are triggered by creating entities with appropriate archetypes, or updating component data.

-### Navmesh
+### Planes
 Navmeshes are created by adding a NavmeshComponent to an entity.
-This allows you to supply the parameters used when the navmesh is created.
+Local avoidance requires an ObstacleTreeComponent and a DynamicTreeComponent.
 Destroy the entity to dispose of its resources.

-### Local Avoidance
+### PathFinder
-Local Avoidance requires an ObstacleTreeComponent and a DynamicTreeComponent.
+When adding a PathFinderComponent to an entity, use the constructor so it is initialized properly.
 Destroy the entity to dispose of its resources.
-When also using a navmesh it is recommended to use the same entity.
+There should be only one PathFinderComponent at any time.

 ### Obstacles
 There are two types of obstacles: